automatika-robotics/embodied-agents/docs/examples/conversational.md

 The trigger parameter lets the component know that it has to perform its function (in this case model inference) when an input is received on this particular topic.
 In our configuration, the component will be triggered using voice activity detection on the continuous stream of audio being received on the microphone.
 Next we will setup our MLLM component.

 ## MLLM Component
 The MLLM component takes as input a text topic (the output of the SpeechToText component) and an image topic, assuming we have a camera device onboard the robot publishing this topic.
 And just like before we need to provide a model client, this time with an MLLM model.
 This time we will use the OllamaClient along with _llava:latest_ model, a popular opensource multimodal LLM available on Ollama.
 Furthermore, we will configure our MLLM component using `MLLMConfig`.
 We will set `stream=True` to make the MLLM output text, be published as a stream for downstream components that consume this output.
-In EmbodiedAgents, streaming can output can be chunked using a `break_character` in the config (Default: '.').This way the downstream TextToSpeech component can start generating audio as soon as the first sentence is produced by the LLM.
+In _EmbodiedAgents_, streaming can output can be chunked using a `break_character` in the config (Default: '.').This way the downstream TextToSpeech component can start generating audio as soon as the first sentence is produced by the LLM.

 ```{note}